Zypher0903/MineByte-crypto-simulator/README.md

 Exit

 ⚠️ Disclaimer
-MineByte (MB) is an educational and local project designed to demonstrate and learn the basic principles of blockchain technology and mining.
+MineByte (MB) is an educational and local project designed to demonstrate the principles of blockchain technology and mining.

-It is important to understand that:

-MineByte is currently not connected to any public network or official exchange.
+MineByte is not connected to any public blockchain or exchange.

-The value of MB coins has no market price and is defined solely by agreements between users within this system.
+MB coins have no market price and no guaranteed liquidity.

-MB is used exclusively within the local blockchain instance and does not guarantee liquidity or convertibility to real currencies.
+MB is used only within this local blockchain network.

-Any exchange of MineByte coins for real money takes place outside the system and by personal agreement between users.
+Any real-world exchange of MB coins must be done outside this system by personal agreement.

 This project is not financial advice or an investment.
-Use responsibly and only for educational purposes.
+Use responsibly and for educational purposes only.

 🤝 Contributing
 Contributions are welcome!
-Feel free to open issues or submit pull requests to improve the project.
+Please open issues or submit pull requests to improve MineByte.

 📜 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.